When to replace water line replacement

 Can I replace my water lines myself?

-While some homeowners may be able to replace branch lines themselves, the main water line is usually best left to professional plumbers due to the complexity and potential risks.
+While some DIY-inclined homeowners may be able to replace simple water lines, it's generally recommended to hire a professional plumber for this job due to the complexity and potential risks involved.

 Connect with certified professionals in your area